devcontainers/template-starter/README.md

-# Dev Container Templates: Self Authoring Template
+# Dev Container Templates: Self Authoring Guide

 > This repo provides a starting point and example for creating your own custom [dev container Templates](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates.md), hosted for free on GitHub Container Registry.
 The example in this repository follows the [dev container Template distribution specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates-distribution.md).
 >
-> To provide feedback to the specification, please leave a comment [on spec issue #71](https://github.com/devcontainers/spec/issues/71).
+> To provide feedback on the distribution spec, please leave a comment [on spec issue #71](https://github.com/devcontainers/spec/issues/71).

 ## Repo and Template Structure